MatMoore/hacks/west-london-hack-night-xmas-presents/README.md

 ## Game Server
 The game server runs at [http://game.clearercode.com](http://game.clearercode.com).

-We communicate with it with JSON over a websocket.
+We communicate with it using JSON over a websocket.

 Example commands: